How to Pick a Real Estate Agent for Buying a Home

 6. Do background research

-At this point in the process, you should have a good shortlist of agents based on referrals, on-the-ground research, and online exploration that fits your criteria.
-Now you can do some digging on those particular agents, looking at their online profiles on sites like HomeLight, their Google business page, or Yelp.
+By now, you should have a solid shortlist of agents based on referrals, neighborhood research, and online exploration that match your criteria.
+Next, delve deeper into those specific agents by reviewing their online profiles on sites like HomeLight, their Google business page, Yelp, and their social media sites.

 Cynthia Kauffman, a top agent in Ocala, Florida, says to look for what the reviews say about an agent’s “people skills,” such as their communication and work style, as that will give you a good idea if they match what you’re looking for.

-On top of that, dig deeper into each agent’s credentials, first confirming they are licensed in your state by checking your state’s real estate commission.
-Arello is another useful database to search all the licenses associated with an agent’s name and location, but it doesn’t include all states.
+Additionally, thoroughly investigate each agent’s credentials, starting by confirming their state license through your state’s real estate commission.
+Arello is another useful database to verify all licenses associated with an agent’s name and location, although it doesn’t cover every state.

-You can look further into any disciplinary actions on the state real estate commission, board, or department websites, as well.
-The Better Business Bureau is a good backup resource to check for violations or complaints.
+You should also check for any disciplinary actions on the state real estate commission, board, or department websites.
+As a backup, the Better Business Bureau is a good resource for identifying violations or complaints.

 These extra measures can help you make sure you’re working with an honest and ethical agent who truly has your best interests at heart.